RAVI187/Inshorts/README.md

-# Inshorts
-Natural Language Processing to predict sentiment in news
+# Natural Language Processing to predict sentiment in news